biranjan/hugo_site/content/post/2017-10-29-making-twitter-bot-with-r.md

 ```
 POST(paste0("https://api.twitter.com/1.1/statuses/retweet/",rt2$status_id[1]),config(token = twitter_token))
 ```
-This should re-tweet the the first tweet from the data-frame rt2.
-If you want to re-tweet all then we can just write a loop.
+This should re-tweet the first tweet from the data-frame rt2.
+If you want to re-tweet all tweet, then we can just write a loop.

 ```
 # Here I am going to retweet the original tweet not the retweet and I will also pause for a whilte before I retweet next tweet so that I wouldn't fire all the retweet in a fraction of seconds(so that my tweet doesn't look suspicious)